 Initiates a group/movement/organization on campus or beyond, to improve conditions in some way.

-Powell Scholar Laura Stewart, now at the Dugoni School of Dentistry, started a fraternity for pre-dental students.
+Powell Scholar Laura Stewart, graduate of the Dugoni School of Dentistry, started a fraternity for pre-dental students.

 Our fraternity is a completely original professional fraternity, Delta Nu Tau, founded on the common interests of Pre-Dental students at Pacific.
 It is similar to the other professional fraternities on campus (i.e. Pre-Pharmacy fraternities), but to my knowledge, it is the only one that is for Pre-Dental students.
 In forming the organization, we focused on supporting younger/fellow students with aspirations in the dental field.
 The other Powell scholars who were also founders were Tarun Padmani, Ben Larsen, and Dhir Patel.